 Checking off his Bike-It List

 In January 2017, Rhodes—who is always on the lookout for new routes to try—started The Bike-It List—a Facebook group page where anyone can join to share their favourite rides.

 “I haven’t been on a whole lot of long-distance rides, except for what I’m planning this summer,” he said.
 “That’s why I started the Bike-It List because I wanted to share ideas with people who are into travelling and vacationing with their motorcycle.”

 While on a December 2016 vacation in Maui, Rhodes rented a Harley Heritage Softtail and rode from Lahaina to the Maui Winery in Kula.
 “Amazing twisties and great views,” he said. — photo courtesy Roger Rhodes

-The Okanagan and the Kootenays are on his radar for summer 2017, but Rhodes has another, more adventurous item on his Bike-It List.
+The Okanagan and the Kootenays are on his radar, but Rhodes has another, more adventurous item on his Bike-It List.

 “One day I want to do a trip through Africa,” he said.
 “There’s a friend of mine and she did it a couple of years ago and it’s like an African photo safari, but you’re on BMW Adventure bikes and you have a guide.
 Just seeing the photos, it looks spectacular.
 That’s what I really want to do, because there’s no place you can’t go on a motorbike.”